aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 >__NOTE:__ The Guidance has been tested using AWS CDK version 2.125.0.
 If you wish to update the CDK application to later version, make sure to update the `requirements.txt`, and `cdk.json` files, in the root of the repository, with the updated version of the AWS CDK.

 - Unreal Engine 4.26 or 4.27
-- Microsdoft Visual Studio Code for Unreal Engine 4 C++ development.
+- Microsoft Visual Studio Code for Unreal Engine 4 C++ development.

 >__NOTE:__ If you need help with these setup steps, refer to the Unreal Engine 4 documentation, especially "Setting Up Visual Studio for Unreal Engine".
 The  was only tested with Visual Studio 2019 with Unreal Engine 4.27.
 The Unreal Engine sample __DOES NOT__ work with Ureal Engine 5.